 The financial press likes to talk about Amazon an awful lot.
 Of course, Amazon now owns one of the largest newspapers in the country which bootstraps this sort of talk.
-At the present time, the country is agog for this long drawn-out process where by Amazon is selecting a new distribution center in one of a number of selected cities.
+At the present time, the country is agog for this long drawn-out process where by Amazon is selecting a new headquarters in one of a number of selected cities.
 The build-up to the selection for the next Olympic city didn't have as much hoopla as this.
 And Amazon is milking it for all it worth - along with the tax concessions.

 Amazon is finally making profits, but the way they are doing this is a little disingenuous.
 Now that they have achieved a certain critical mass of customers, they are slowly and incrementally raising prices across the board and using various schemes to extract more money from their existing customer base.
 Amazon is no longer the bargain-basement online shopping center, it is just a place with OK prices - sometimes very high prices.

 The prices of goods on Amazon I have found is usually not the best price in the marketplace.
 If you're looking for a particular product, you can google the name and product number and usually find a better price online either from some obscure website or from eBay.
 Almost inevitably, Amazon has the highest price or at least a price that is not very competitive.
 And of course, Amazon has been known to use algorithms to change prices in real-time, based on how often you search for that item.